Start Printed Page 3563

 d.
 Requested FMPP Funding and Matching Funds (if a match is required).
 The dollar amount requested from FMPP.
 Include other funding sources, matching, and in-kind contributions in the “Matching Funds,” section as applicable.

 e.
 Entity Type and Eligibility Statement.
 The entity type, statement of qualification as an eligible entity, and any required documentation of eligibility.
-Under FMPP, agricultural cooperatives, local governments, nonprofit corporations, public benefit corporations, economic benefit corporations, regional farmers' market authorities, tribal governments, and certain other entity types were eligible for awards.
+Under FMPP, agricultural cooperatives, local governments, nonprofit corporations, public benefit corporations, economic benefit corporations, regional farmers' market Start Printed Page 3564authorities, tribal governments, and certain other entity types were eligible for awards.

 f.
 EBT, Equipment, Supplies, and Promotional Projects.
 Indication of whether or not the proposal includes a new or existing electronic benefit transfers (EBT) component; or includes purchases of equipment, supplies, or other promotional items related to EBT.

 g.
 Executive Summary.
 The proposal summary provides the project description, goals to be accomplished, outcomes expected, and a timeline of activities.